ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

 #.
 View results

-   Within Rviz, add 2 *PointCloud2* Displays subscribed to the topics "voxel_cluster" and "kinect/depth_registered/points".
+   Within Rviz, add two *PointCloud2* Displays subscribed to the topics "voxel_cluster" and "kinect/depth_registered/points".
 What you see will be the results of the voxel filter overlaid on the original point cloud.

    .. image:: /_static/cloud_voxel_filtered.png